esteil/atvfiles/README.txt

 Contains AGRegex, copyright (c) 2002 Aram Greenman, which in turns contains PCRE, both of which are available under the BSD license.

+Leopard compatibility code is based off the work of the Sapphire team, which they made available under the GPL 3 license.

 ## Special Thanks